Wildfire Evacuee Assistance Program now available

 Bill credits, payment plans available to residential and commercial customers affected by wildfires

-Over the past week, wildfires in the central and southern Interior regions have led to evacuations in several communities and have caused power outages to about 7,000 customers.
+Over the past few weeks, wildfires in the central and southern Interior regions have led to evacuations in several communities and have caused power outages to about 7,000 customers.

 It's a challenging and emotional time for our customers, and we want to ensure that we're supporting everyone as much as possible during the evacuation.
 When the safety of your family is at stake, nothing is more important – and we're working to ensure that your BC Hydro bill doesn't add to your concerns.